pibooth/pibooth/docs/config.rst

     # Show fail message and go back to wait state in case of exception
     failsafe = True

-    # How long to debounce the hardware buttons in seconds
-    debounce_delay = 0.3

     [WINDOW]
     # The (width, height) of the display window or 'fullscreen'
     size = (800, 480)